textbook/starter-kit/bin/files/db/mongo-README.md

  6. Go to the "Deploy" tab, select "Connect to GitHub" and choose your repo.
  7. Click "Enable automatic deploys".

-Whenever you commit to master (or e.g. merge a [pull request]) it will get automatically deployed!
+Whenever you commit to main (or e.g. merge a [pull request]) it will get automatically deployed!

 You should now make sure all of the project team are [collaborators] on the repository.